 ‘The Mower’ by Philip Larkin contains four short stanzas.
-The first three stanzas have three lines each and the last one has two lines in it.
-Being a free verse poem there isn’t any rhyme scheme.
+The first three stanzas have three lines each, and the last one has two lines in it.
+Being a free verse poem, there isn’t any rhyme scheme.
 There is one instance only where the poet tries to use slant rhyme in the last two lines of the first stanza.
-However, the poet uses both the iambic meter and the trochaic meter for presenting his thoughts in each line.
+However, the poet uses both the iambic meter and the trochaic meter to present his thoughts in each line.
 The rising rhythm helps to focus on the second syllable more than the previous one.
 The falling rhythm does the opposite.
-Lastly, the poet makes use of both the meters for maintaining the flow of the poem.
+Lastly, the poet makes use of both meters to maintain the flow of the poem.

 ‘The Mower’ by Philip Larkin contains some important metaphors and symbols that become clear after giving those words a second deeper thought.
 Likewise, in the first line, “mower” is a metaphor.
 It symbolically represents a weapon of destruction.
 There is also personification in this line.
 The “blades” in the next line is similar in a metaphorical sense to the “mower” in the previous line.
 In the next stanza, the “unobtrusive world” is a metaphor.
 It refers to the organs of the hedgehog.

 The third stanza begins with a paradox.
-As the hedgehog has died in the previous stanza how it can wake up the next morning from its eternal sleep.
-In the last line of this stanza that continues in the next stanza by using an enjambment, the poet presents an epigram.
-The poet warns the readers to be alert of what one is doing and how it is going to affect the larger section of the society.
+As the hedgehog has died in the previous stanza, how can it wake up the next morning from its eternal sleep?
+The last line of this stanza continues in the next stanza by using an enjambment, the poet presents an epigram.
+The poet warns the readers to be alert of what one is doing and how it will affect the larger section of society.

 Stanzas One and Two